 Departments are at different points in their curriculum development, so below is a self-assessment tool to help to support preparations for the session.
 There is not anything to necessarily do before the session itself, but this could lead to interesting discussions in departments, and it would be well worth presenting the current curriculum picture to members of the department before the half-term holiday so that they feel prepared to engage in the session and bring their ideas and questions to the session.
 It will be optimum for everyone to feel fully involved in the session, and empowered to feel that they have contributed to curriculum discussions.

 The self-assessment tool on the next page outlines the different stages in curriculum development, and is designed to support Curriculum Leaders in knowing what the next stages in their Curriculum Development are likely to be.
 It should be filled in prior to the session, and should therefore allow you to come to the session with a clear idea of how the session can be maximised for your department.
-Other than Laura’s presentation, the time will mostly be given over to the departments to use the time as best as the Curriculum Leader sees fit, and this will be best achieved if there has been an honest consideration of the curriculum prior to the session.
+Other than Laura’s presentation, the time will mostly be given over to the departments to useas best as the Curriculum Leader sees fit, and this will be best achieved if there has been an honest consideration of the curriculum prior to the session.

 OUTCOME OF THE TWILIGHT

-At the end of the twilight sessions, Curriculum Leaders will complete some brief feedback on where the department has got to, and again use the self-assessment tool to assess the next, ongoing actions.
+At the end of the twilight session, Curriculum Leaders will complete some brief feedback on where the department has got to, and again use the self-assessment tool to assess the next, ongoing actions.

 Ultimately, all Curriculum Leaders will submit a finalised return of the Curriculum Plan (template as Appendix A) to SBL by the end of the Spring Term, to present their finalised 2020 Vision Curriculum for whole-school evaluation.
 This will enable the Summer Term to be spent producing/improving the resources that support the curriculum, empowered to deliver our best ever, most knowledge-rich curriculum in academic year 2020-21.